 How many of you (or your skeptical friends or colleagues) have asked “How in the world can tapping on my face do anything to help me change my life, heal my body and even help me to heal from painful events in my past?”
 Even though tapping can look funny, how it works requires us to go “beneath the surface” and explore the research and theories.

 A 2014 a paper published in the Review of General Psychology, examined 51 peer reviewed reports or studies on EFT or tapping published in scientific journals.
-Eighteen were randomized controlled studies, also known as the gold standard.
-In those studies, one group receives tapping and the other receives a different intervention or none at all.
+Eighteen were randomized controlled studies (RCTs), also known as the gold standard.
+In those studies, one group received tapping and the other received a different intervention or none at all.
 Results are then compared.
-All 51 demonstrated a positive outcome, ranging from slightly to vastly improved; with conditions ranging from anxiety, depression, physical pain, tension headaches, Fibromyalgia Syndrome (FMS), Post-Traumatic Stress Disorder (PTSD) and more.
+All 51 studies demonstrated a positive outcome, ranging from slightly to vastly improved; with conditions ranging from anxiety, depression, physical pain, tension headaches, Fibromyalgia Syndrome (FMS), Post-Traumatic Stress Disorder (PTSD) and more.

 EFT’s effectiveness with such a wide variety of conditions may be explained by how our brains and bodies respond to stressful and traumatic situations.
 If EFT can reduce the way that an individual’s nervous system and physiology respond to highly emotional situations, then he or she has a wider range of healthy emotional, cognitive and perhaps even physical responses to a wide array of challenging any number of challenging situations or conditions.

 Understanding EFT Step by Step

 Tapping Can Affect Electromagnetic and Electrical Information Flow